mustafafarag/cafe-pos-backend/STATUS.md

-# ✅ Phase One Submission - Project Progress
+# ✅ CafePOS – Project Progress

-This file outlines the features and tasks completed as part of the Phase One submission of the `geekyair-backend` project.
+This file outlines the core features and tasks completed as part of the development of the `cafe-pos-backend` project.

 ---